Server Settings

 For proper RadSec operation, your network devices, such as Access Points, Switches, and VPN Servers, must initially perform a (mutual) TLS handshake to forward Access-Request messages to the RadSec Server.
 To check the revocation status of a RadSec client certificate during the handshake, the certificate must be sent within the TLS tunnel.

-In TLS 1.2, there is no method to request the RadSec client certificate during the handshake, so the handshake may complete before RADIUSaaS has fully authorized it, and your network device may perceive the channel being open and forwards requests even if this is not the case on our side.
+In TLS 1.2, there is no method to request the RadSec client certificate during the handshake, so the handshake may complete before RADIUSaaS has fully authorised it, and your network device may perceive the channel being open and forwards requests even if this is not the case on our side.
 Your network device's RadSec client certificate is not transmitted until a client device authenticates, and we cannot check the revocation status of the certificate until then, which can lead to authentication timeouts or rejections because the client has to restart the authentication completely.

 TLS 1.3 allows explicitly requesting the RadSec client certificate before completing the handshake.
 This ensures that if the verification status is 'revoked', the handshake will fail immediately.